chadlung/pecan/docs/source/simple_forms_processing.rst

 $ pip install wtforms

 **Note:** Keep in mind that Pecan is not opinionated when it comes to a particular library when working with form generation, validation, etc. Choose which libraries you prefer and integrate those with Pecan.
-This is one way of doing this, there are many more ways so feel free to handle this however you want.
+This is one way of doing this, there are many more ways so feel free to handle this however you want in your own projects.

 Go back to the ``root.py`` files and modify it like this: